-- Plastic data is sourced from the Plasteax database, a database that includes 73 countries representing 92% of the global plastic consumption in 2021 (the latest year with accurate data). - The 6 main scenarios are based on the following assumptions: - · bans occur within a calendar year, - · phase-outs occur linearly over 5 years, - · national legislative timelines are the same for high-, middle- and low-income countries, - · administrative costs are proportionate to the amount of plastic being managed, - transition costs are based on a single study in Canada and extrapolated to a global context. - Due to limited scope and data available from literature, the cost benefit analysis does not include: - Feedback loops that would occur in an industrial transition, such as achieving economies of scale, material innovation or production efficiency gains.
-Including these could lead to increased share of alternatives market, reduced transition and material costs. - Other costs of plastic production and management, such as health costs arising from toxic chemicals from plastic use, collection or disposal. - Additional supporting markets, such as the reuse market, which is expected to increase to fill in gaps left by single use plastics and packaging..
+- Plastic data is sourced from the Plasteax database, a database that includes 73 countries representing 92% of the global plastic consumption in 2021 (the latest year with accurate data). - The 6 main scenarios are based on the following assumptions: - · bans occur within a calendar year, - · phase-outs occur linearly over 5 years, - · national legislative timelines are the same for high-, middle- and low-income countries, - the alternatives market can absorb 17% of the existing plastic market - administrative costs are proportionate to the amount of plastic being managed, - · transition costs are based on a single study in Canada and extrapolated to a global context. - Due to limited scope and data available from literature, the cost benefit analysis does not include: - Feedback loops that would occur in an industrial transition, such as achieving economies of scale, material innovation or production efficiency gains.
+Including these could lead to increased share of alternatives market, reduced transition and material costs. - Other costs of plastic production and management, such as health costs arising from toxic chemicals from plastic use, collection or disposal. - Additional supporting markets, such as the reuse market, which is expected to increase to fill in gaps left by single use plastics and packaging.